mmelniichuk/taxi-service-app/README.md

 - DAO-layer: realization of CRUD-methods, custom methods
 ~~~~

-***Only authorized user can can make requests.
+***Only authorized user can make requests.
 Driver behaves as User.

 ![pic](login_page.png)